 When creating motion graphics for your production, here are some things to keep in mind:

-- Natural Movement: Try to keep your motion design movements organic and natural.
+Natural Movement: Try to keep your motion design movements organic and natural.
 Think about driving a car.
 It doesn’t instantly go from a standstill to full speed — there are many steps in between.
 The same applies to motion design.
 The more the motions match our expectations of movement, the more convincing and engaging your audience will find them.
 For a more in-depth look at these principles, I recommend watching Henning Rogge's video on the The Basics of Motion Design.
 It's full of detailed examples of motion design theory:

 After you've had some time to digest all that, check out one of the most impressive works of motion design on Vimeo, Stuxnet: Anatomy of a Computer Virus by Patrick Clair: